primercuervo/Documentation_test/tutor6.rst

 Install Vivado
 **************

-Download **Vivado HLx 2017.2: WebPACK and Editions - Linux Self Extracting Web Installer**.
+Download `Vivado HLx 2017.2: WebPACK and Editions - Linux Self Extracting Web Installer <Vivado HLx 2017.2: WebPACK and Editions - Linux Self Extracting Web Installer>`_ .
 If you don't have an Xilinx account you will have to create one, it's free.

 .. image:: https://raw.githubusercontent.com/victorhkr/Documentation_test/master/Screenshot%20from%202018-05-16%2010-45-53.png
     :height: 400px